PhilipCastiglione/philipcastiglione.github.io/_posts/2020-01-01-agile-ceremonies.md

 excerpt: How to make the most of agile and avoid some of the pitfalls.
 ---

-Assuming you're using some Agile methodology with these common team or project level meetings, here are some guidelines about how to use them well.

-Your specific Agile framework (eg Scrum, Kanban, Extreme Programming (XP), SAFe, something else...) might have slightly different ceremonies or names.
+Agile methodologies (e.g., Scrum, Kanban, XP, SAFe) involve specific ceremonies or meetings to structure work.
+Here’s how to make the most of them.

 ### Backlog Refinement / Grooming

-Purpose: to ensure that the backlog has the correct work (eg "tickets/cards/stories etc") in it.

-- correct → prioritised, (roughly) [estimated]({% post_url 2020-01-01-estimation %}), sufficiently defined
+**Purpose:** Ensure the backlog contains actionable (sufficiently defined), prioritised, and [estimated]({% post_url 2020-01-01-estimation %}) work.

+**Attendees:**
-Attendees: Team & Project Leads, Project/Production Managers
+- Team & Project Leads, Project/Production Managers

-- Ideally also ticket sponsors/work sources (but this rarely happens)
+- Ideally also ticket sponsors/work sources (though this rarely happens)
-- Individual Contributors optional unless Team Lead can't make decisions without them
+- (Optional) Individual Contributors if the Leads can't make decisions without them

-During the meeting:
+**Key Outcomes:**

-- [Estimate]({% post_url 2020-01-01-estimation %}) (high level) and prioritise new tickets
+- [Estimated]({% post_url 2020-01-01-estimation %}) and prioritised new tickets
-- Flag poorly defined tickets

-Post-meeting actions:

-- Request more detail on poorly defined tickets (from whence they came), or they won't get done
+- Requested clarification on poorly defined tickets (from the orginator)

+**Tips:**
+- [Estimations]({% post_url 2020-01-01-estimation %}) at this stage should be high level, just enough to prioritise based on effort/value
-Prioritise at a high level based on the "Urgent-Important" Eisenhower matrix.
+- Prioritise at a high level based on the "Urgent-Important" Eisenhower matrix

-Required ticket detail:

-- Depends on team norms but must be sufficient for someone to start a task and/or have clear direction for discovery
+- Ticket detail depends on team norms but must be sufficient to start work and/or have clear direction for discovery
-- Don't fall into the trap of requiring huge amounts of formally structured information on every ticket; leads to excessive fake work

-[Estimations]({% post_url 2020-01-01-estimation %}) at this stage should be high level, just enough to prioritise based on effort/value.
+- Avoid overloading tickets with excessive structure (a good example of “fake work”)

-If you're not doing Kanban: this should either be a short meeting, or better, run less often than sprintly.
+- For non Kanban teams: either keep it brief, or run less often than sprintly

 ### Sprint Planning

-Purpose:
+**Purpose:**

-- enable effective sprints for team members
+- Enable effective sprints for team members
-- identify task dependencies and required actions around them
-    - watch out in particular for dependencies external to the team
-- inform project and roadmap planning
+- Inform project and roadmap planning

-Team members should know what they expect to work on, what dependencies they have, what they are dependencies for and have some rough guess about where they expect their tasks to end up.

-If at this stage you have high level ticket [estimates]({% post_url 2020-01-01-estimation %}) made by (eg.) the team lead then this is the time to discuss and negotiate [estimates]({% post_url 2020-01-01-estimation %}) with the individuals doing the work.
+**Attendees:** The team.

+**Key Outcomes:**
+- Team members understand what they’ll work on and potential dependencies they have or are (especially external ones)
+- Expectations for the work to be completed in the sprint are established
+- High level [estimates]({% post_url 2020-01-01-estimation %}) from leads are adjusted collaboratively with team members

 > **Sprint Goals**
 >
-> I don’t believe these are useful or effective, but rather create a misleading loop of busywork and low value reporting information.
+> In my experience these are not useful or effective, but rather create a misleading loop of busywork and low value reporting information.
 Non-managers are not actually motivated at all by these and only care about them so long as it takes to agree them during a meeting.
 >
 > Same concern with emphasising “ownership” and “commitment”!
 These only add pressure to uncertainty, which pushes people to be more conservative in what they aim for.
 These lower velocity for no real gain in predictability.
 This is not how to motivate.

 ### Daily Standup

-Purpose:

-- A small opportunity for social connection and seeing everyone's faces
+**Purpose:** Facilitate daily work and ensure the team is running well.

+**Attendees:** The team.

+**Key Outcomes:**
-    - Reduces the risk of disconnectedness.
-Especially critical in remote teams.
+- Foster social connection (especially critical for remote teams)
-    - This is honestly the most important bit.
-I'm even open to a 5-10 minute hello meeting that *isn’t* a "standup", where people don’t talk about what they’re working on, just say hi.
+    - Maybe the most important bit.
+Even a 5-10 minute "hello" meeting to just say hi is valuable
-- Create visibility for the Team Lead into what everyone is doing and where they’re at
+- Create visibility for the Team Lead into progress
-    - An alternative is proactive Team Leadership where the lead actively checks in with individuals/projects throughout the week.
-- Provide an opportunity to call out blockers or dependencies
+- Surface blockers or dependencies
     - Honestly I don’t think this is great, who is waiting until standup to call out these things instead of in real time as encountered?
 Why?

+**Tips:**
-Succinctness is key; often most people don’t care about most things being said, so there’s a big risk of everyone tuning out.
+- Succinctness is key - often most people don’t care about most things being said so long updates tune people out

-Should **NOT** become a “prove you’re working” meeting.
+- Should **NOT** become a “prove you’re working” session

-### Sprint Review
+### ~~Sprint~~ Product Review

-Purpose: focus on the product - what changed in the product over the sprint, what impacts there were.
+**Purpose:** Inform, connect and motivate.

+**Attendees:** Everyone working on the same product.

+**Key Outcomes:**
+- Keep everyone engaged on and informed about the product
+- Celebrate progress

+**Tips:**
+- These work well when run less often (eg. quarterly) for the broader group and are focused on highlights and direction
-A good time to bring up product focused feedback and learnings.
+- A good time to bring up product focused feedback and learnings

-I like these, as long as the audience is chosen correctly ... and they don't occur every sprint.
-I actually rename these something like Product Review and prefer them run less often.

-If you're also doing project level reviews, these should be run rarely (eg. quarterly) and only include highlights.
+- Each team should have their work highlighted

 ### Sprint Retrospective

-Purpose: focus on processes & the team; review the experience of working over the last sprint.

-Essentially a self-evaluation - how are we doing.
+**Purpose:** Improve and maintain team health and function.

+**Attendees:** The Team.

+**Key Outcomes:**
+- Capture the team's current state of being
+- Generate suggestions & actions for improvement
+- Celebrate what is going well

+**Tips:**
-Sprintly can sometimes be too often, if feedback isn't actionable fast enough or if there isn't much actionable feedback (often because things are going well).
+- Sprintly can be too often if feedback isn't actionable fast enough or if things are going smoothly

-Structure is useful (example below) but the Lead should actively run these and not have them be overly process driven.
+- Structure is useful (example below) but the Lead should actively run these and not have them be overly process driven
+- Prompters for stuck teams: consider framing feedback around "culture", "team", "process", "tools", "tech" or "argh".

-**Retro 101**
+**Retro 101 Example Structure:**
 1. Brief agenda/reminder
 1. For each of [Start], [Stop], [Continue]
     1. Everyone writes cards